Rockyview

 Educational achievement in Rockyview places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Rockyview Trail region's residents aged 15+ have 22.5% with university degrees compared to Australia's 30.4%.
-This indicates potential for educational development.
-Bachelor degrees are most common at 17.2%, followed by graduate diplomas (2.7%) and postgraduate qualifications (2.6%).
-Vocational credentials are held by 40.9% of residents, with advanced diplomas at 10.3% and certificates at 30.6%.
+Rockyview Trail regional benchmarks indicate that 22.5% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
+This difference suggests potential for educational development and skill enhancement.
+Bachelor degrees are the most common at 17.2%, followed by graduate diplomas (2.7%) and postgraduate qualifications (2.6%).
+Vocational credentials are prominent, with 40.9% of residents aged 15 and above holding such qualifications - advanced diplomas at 10.3% and certificates at 30.6%.

 Frequently Asked Questions - Education